ruricolist/serapeum/reference.md

 ### `(file-size file &key element-type)`

-The size of FILE, in bytes.
+The size of FILE, in units of ELEMENT-TYPE (defaults to bytes).

 [View source](files.lisp#L54)